 - Dimensions of human wellbeing could include safety, health, ergonomics, comfort, as well as psychological wellness.
-Dimensions of environmental wellbeing could include responsible use of resources, impact of materials selections and sourcing, etc. - Products, materials, objects and elements could include window treatments; textiles; hard and soft goods; wall, floor and ceiling treatments; appliances; office equipment; plumbing fixtures and hardware; a/v.
+Dimensions of environmental wellbeing could include responsible use of resources, impact of materials selections, sourcing. - Products, materials, objects and elements could include window treatments; textiles; hard and soft goods; wall, floor and ceiling treatments; appliances; office equipment; plumbing fixtures and hardware; and a/v.